developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-7/guide/about/index.md

 ## How to Get It

-Enterprise Keyboard 1.7 comes pre-installed on [supported Zebra devices](/).
+Enterprise Keyboard 1.7 comes pre-installed on [supported Zebra devices](#supporteddevices).

-See the [EKB download page](../../download/#prenougatoptions) for more information and pre-Nougat options.

-For more information, please [contact a Zebra representative or partner](https://www.zebra.com/us/en/about-zebra/contact-zebra.html).
+For more information, please see the [EKB download page](../../download) or [contact a Zebra representative or partner](https://www.zebra.com/us/en/about-zebra/contact-zebra.html).